astrochili/narrator/README.md

 Parses the string with Ink content and returns a book instance.
 The ```inclusions``` param is optional and can be used to pass an array of strings with Ink content of inclusions.

-String content parsing is useful when you should manage files by your engine environment (Defold, LÖVE, etc.) and you can pass to ```narrator``` the content of these files only.

 ```lua
 local content = 'Content of a root Ink file'
 local inclusions = {